badaix/snapos/README.md

 # SnapOS
-Snapcast OS is planned to be a [Buildroot](https://buildroot.org) based embedded [Linux](https://www.kernel.org) OS for [Snapcast](https://github.com/badaix/snapcast).
+Snapcast OS is a [Buildroot](https://buildroot.org) based embedded [Linux](https://www.kernel.org) OS for [Snapcast](https://github.com/badaix/snapcast).
 There will be configurations for some boards, e.g. the Raspberry Pi 3 with WiFi and audio enabled, as well as packages for Snapcast and its dependencies.
-What's currently missing is the port of Snapcast's build system from make to CMake, which will happen soon, as there are already two PRs that need to be merged.
+Currently snapserver and snapclient binaries are installed, but only snapclient will be started during boot.

 ## How-to
  1. Download or clone [Buildroot](https://buildroot.org)